mehulagg/gitlab/doc/development/testing_guide/frontend_testing.md

 `
 ```

-Now, everytime you call this test, it will be evaluated against what is created.
-This should highlight the fact that it's super important to understand the content of your snapshot file and treat it with care.
-If there's a clear dump of a whole HTML page, or a major instance with hundreds of keys it's not readable and impossible to evaluate if that is the desired outcome.
+Now, every time you call this test, the new snapshot will be evaluated against the previously created version.
+This should highlight the fact that it's important to understand the content of your snapshot file and treat it with care.
+Snapshots will lose their value if the output of the snapshot is too big or complex to read, this means keeping snapshots isolated to human-readable items that can be either evaluated in a merge request review or are guaranteed to never change.
 The same can be done for `wrappers` or `elements`

 ```javascript